-Note (ii): In Road races, wheelchair athletes from a range of Sports Classes (T33-34 and T51-54) will start according to the decision of the Technical Delegate for the event, but the finishing order will be determined for each Sport Class.
+Note (ii): In Road races, wheelchair athletes will start according to the decision of the Technical Delegate for the event, but will be ranked by the finishing time according to the eligible sport class(es) of each event.

 Note (iii): Seeding for Wheelchair Road Races should be by Sports Class, Seed Time and Gender (i.e., T54/34 Males should be seeded in the front row/s, then T54/34 Females, then T52/33/51 Males and then the T52/33/51 Females).
-The start of each Sports Class event/division should be separated by intervals of 30 seconds to 1 minute.
-The seeding grid for each Sports Class event/division should position the #1 seeded athlete at the centre position in the front row of the grid with #2 and #3 placed on their right and left, #4 and #5 on their right and left and so on (See Figure 21).
+The start of each Sports Class event/division should be separated by intervals of a minimum 30 seconds.

+Note (iv): The seeding grid for each Sports Class event/division should position the #1 seeded athlete at the centre position in the front row of the grid with #2 and #3 placed on their right and left, #4 and #5 on their right and left and so on (See Figure 23).